ixmon/console-client/README.md

 optionally, "fortune", and the imagemagick command line tools for generating image previews.

-To install as root, run the makefile with "make" and it will install to /usr/local/bin/ixmon
+To build ixmon, run the Makefile one level up from the src/ directory

+    make
+    make test
+    make install

-To install as a non-root user, run "make" and copy off the resulting .ixmon.build to wherever you'd like.
+It will try to install to /usr/local/bin/ixmon by default, to install as a non-root user, just copy off the resulting executable "ixmon" script wherever you'd like.